Image source: freedigitalphotos.net / adamr

 A Consumer’s Dictionary of Cosmetic Ingredients by Ruth Winter, MS

 This contains lots of great information about the harmful (and desirable) ingredients found in our body products and cosmetics.
 You’ll be horrified at what gets put into our products!
+And these chemicals are putting us at a higher risk of breast cancer, so be sure you know which ones they are.

 Creative Visualization by Shakti Gawain